cassiodiego/cassiodiego/README.md

 🎓 &nbsp;I'm a computer scientist acting as a senior software engineer at the largest bank in Brazil.\
 🖖 32 years old, 14 years in information technology industry.\
 🎮 &nbsp;Hobbies: books, movies, TV series, chess, video games and eletric guitar.\
-🚀 Also writing scientific papers, tech posts on Medium and maintaning an iOS game.\
+🚀 Also writing scientific papers, tech posts and maintaning an iOS game.\
 ✉️ &nbsp;You can start a conversation by good old email: mail@cassiodiego.com.

 ### 🤝🏻 &nbsp;Connect with Me